 When DJI launched the compact Mavic Air drone in January for $800, it seemed like there was no longer a compelling enough reason to splash money on the older, larger, and more expensive Mavic Pro quadcopter.

-DJI said it decided to shift the date so that it could “deliver according to our standard of innovation.”
-Yes, it sounds rather like it’s hit a snag with its technology and needs to sort it out first.
+The company said it decided to delay the event so that it could “deliver according to our standard of innovation.”
+Yes, it sounds rather like it has hit a snag with its technology and needs to sort it out first.

 Updated on July 31, 2018: Added information about Argos leak.